helenlam100/alarm-clock/README.md

 # Alarm Clock Warmup

-Write a ruby script that will say “Time’s up!” after a given number of seconds or minutes.
+Write a ruby script that will say “Time’s up” after a given number of seconds or minutes.

 ## Prep

 First, get familiar with the “say” command.
 Please use headphones if you have them :)  From the terminal type:

-    say "Hello, I can talk!"
+    say "Hello, I can talk"
-    say -v "Pipe Orga" "Hello, I am talking!"
+    say -v "Pipe Orga" "Hello, I am talking"

 Next, get familiar with Ruby’s system command, which runs the command you give it as if it were on the command line.
 From IRB type: